STARK FoundationSTARK Foundation

 The Foundation · Overview

-STARK Foundation's flagship program is the vocational training centre, run in collaboration with certified institutes and under the guidance of highly reputed faculties in Bikaner.
+STARK Foundation's flagship program is the vocational training centre, run in collaboration with certified institutes and reputed faculties in Bikaner.
+Courses are free of costfor selected candidates, with placement support or in-house work opportunities (Clothing & Designing vertical).

-The admission process involves rigorous screening & background verification, followed by an in-person interview.
-We have two operational centres — Bikaner (since June 2021) and Pundalsar (since February 2025) — covering both urban and rural Rajasthan.
+Admissions follow rigorous screening and background verification, then an in-person interview.
+We operate two centres: Bikaner (since June 2021) and Pundalsar (since February 2025), covering both urban and rural Rajasthan.

 Skill partners: Tally Education · Singer India.